Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 ### Project Part 3: Visual Effects (Ch 11, 12, 13)
 - Add a particle effects system for dash and when landing on the ground
+- Add some post processing effects to elements in the levels
+- Apply and organize unique lighting
+- Create a new level and finish the current work in progress level
+- Overhaul how damage taken works (add period where you lose control)
+- Create new second type of enemy with more advanced pathfinding

 (need to check on what's needed here / need to finish this section of the readme)